South Bristol Amateur Radio Club

 Summary

 Our 2m operation continues to be a successful and solid entry.
-Attention to logging could improve our performace but is unlikely to drastically improve our overall position.
-On 70cm there is some work required to familiarise operators with the logging program and possibly the addition of something like a mast head pre amp to assist with weak signals.
+Attention to logging could improve our performance but is unlikely to drastically improve our overall position.
+On 70cm there is some work required to familiarise operators with the logging program and possibly the addition of something like a mast head pre-amp to assist with weak signals.